 Bestselling author George R.R.
 Martin (George Raymond Richard Martin), was recently listed as one of Time magazine's most influential people in the world.
 A Song of Ice and Fire, Martin's series of epic fantasy novels, has sold more than 25 million copies worldwide.
 In 2011, the book series was famously adapted by HBO into the critically acclaimed dramatic series, Game of Thrones.
 The show premiered in April 2011 and more than 9 million Americans tune for each episode during the season.
-Despite being named one of Highest Earning Authors in the world today, and despite banking an estimated $15 million per year just off HBO royalties, Martin lives a surprisingly simple and frugal lifestyle.
+Despite being named one of Highest Earning Authors in the world today, and despite banking an estimated $15 million per year off HBO royalties nd another $10 million in book royalties, Martin lives a surprisingly simple and frugal lifestyle.
 While a man's home is often referred to as his castle, Martin's mailbox is actually his castle.
-But his actual home is quite modest.
+But his actual home is quite modest…

 Born in Bayonne, New Jersey, on September 20, 1948, Martin was raised by his father, Raymond C Martin, who was a dockworker, and his mother, Margaret.
 The family lived in low-income housing and didn't own a car.
 An avid reader, Martin admitted that spending his childhood confined to a five-block radius forced him to turn to books in order to explore the world.
 As a young boy, Martin began selling his stories to neighborhood children.
 They told tales of monsters and mythical turtle-populated kingdoms.
 He became a voracious comic-book reader and was especially interested in Marvel Comics.
 As a teenager, he began writing fiction for several fanzines, and in 1965 won the Alley Award for "Powerman vs. The Blue Barrier," a superhero story starring Dr. Weird.
 Martin earned a B.S. in journalism from Northwestern University in 1970 and completed his master's in 1971.
 It was at this time he began selling his short stories professionally.
 He was just 21 years old when he sold his story, "The Hero," to Galaxy magazine.